Arturs-E/frontend-quiz/README.md

 You can view the full assignment [HERE](./Front-end_Developer_Technical_task.pdf)

-You can see a working project here - asdfasdfsad
+You can see a working project here - https://arturs-e.github.io/frontend-quiz/

 ![Project GIF](./frontend-quiz.gif)